All Episodes

 It was beginning to affect it.

-So, yes, he wanted to try to find these things out, and he actually was seeing how Republican ideals, especially when it comes to less government, less taxes, giving the people more of what they already own is more beneficial than anybody else.
+So, yes, he wanted to try to find these things out, and he actually was seeing how Republican ideals, especially when it comes to less government, less taxes, giving the people more of what they already own, is more beneficial than anybody else.

-But but the things that he's talking about tax-wise are not in any way similar to Democrat policy beliefs on taxes.
+But the things that he's talking about tax-wise are not in any way similar to Democrat policy beliefs on taxes.

 No, it's not, but that was the thing that he actually was using.